developerY/BasePro/applications/photodo/docs/APP.md

-That's a fantastic idea!
-A photo-first to-do app is a perfect match for a foldable device like the Pixel 10 Fold.
-The visual nature of it is very intuitive.
-Let's take that solid foundation and make it even better by focusing on the user experience and leveraging the unique form factor.

-Let's call the enhanced concept **TaskView**.

 ### The Core Idea, Enhanced

 Instead of just a single list of tasks, we can introduce a simple hierarchy that dramatically improves organization without adding complexity.